Celebrate Purim with these featured Purim candy torahs

-It is obligatory to send a gift which consists of at least two ‘portions’ to another person.
-Both men and women are included in this Mitzvah.
+During Purim one is obliged to send a gift which consists of at least two ‘portions' to another person.
+This Mitzvah includes both men and women.

-Only what is edible or drinkable without further cooking or preparation, is considered a ‘portion.’
+Only items which are considered edible or drinkable, without further cooking or preparation, is considered a ‘portion.'
 One may therefore send cooked meats or fish, pastry goods, fruit, sweets, wine and other beverages.
 And it is the more praiseworthy to send portions to as many friends as possible.
 Even better, however, is to give more gifts to the poor than to friends.

 Even a poor person is required to fulfill the Mitzvah of ‘Mishloach Manot.'
 If one is unable to do so directly, he may exchange his own food for that of his friend; both of whom would thus fulfill their obligations.

-The Mitzvah of Mishloach Manot may not be fulfilled with money, clothing and the like, but only with foods or beverages.
+The Mitzvah of Mishloach Manot may not be fulfilled with money, clothing or anything other than foods or beverages.

-The Mitzvah of Mishloach Manot should be performed by day.
+The Mitzvah of Mishloach Manot should be performed during the day rather than evening.